‘Small d*** energy’: Greta Thunberg responds to Andrew Tate’s supercar flex on Twitter. He replies.

 Story highlights

-Therefore, it comes as no surprise that the comments section had a field day with many users responding with memes and hailing Greta’s response.
+It comes as no surprise that the comments section had a field day with many users responding with memes and hailing Greta’s response.
 “Hello.
 Yes, police please.
-I’d like to report the murder of Andrew Tate," Journalist James Copley commented.
+I’d like to report the murder of Andrew Tate," journalist James Copley commented.

-Therefore, it comes as no surprise that the comments section had a field day with many users responding with memes and hailing Greta’s response.
+It comes as no surprise that the comments section had a field day with many users responding with memes and hailing Greta’s response.
 “Hello.
 Yes, police please.
-I’d like to report the murder of Andrew Tate," Journalist James Copley commented.
+I’d like to report the murder of Andrew Tate," journalist James Copley commented.

-Swedish climate activist Greta Thunberg has won the internet’s admiration yet again, with her response to a controversial media personality known for his misogynistic and far-right comments, Andrew Tate, on Wednesday.

 Thunberg is no stranger to online trolling and is known for her marches and speeches across the world to call youth and politicians to take action against climate change.
 This time took down Tate with her witty reply. “yes, please do enlighten me. email me at smalldickenergy@getalife.com”